What is business entertainment?

 Events which require a contract may also be paid for on the P-Card or T&E Card if the contract has been reviewed and signed by Purchasing Services.

-The pcard and the Travel and Expense card are tax exempt.
+The pcard and the Travel and Expense card are exempt from North Carolina sales tax.

 - This is not automatic; you must inform the restaurant before they charge the card.